rapastranac/gempba/README.md

 }
 ```

-In order to parallelise the previous code, the function signature should change like this.
+In order to parallelize the previous code, the function signature should change like this.
 <br />

 ```cpp